EqualExperts/dbt-unit-testing/README.md

 {% endcall %}
 ```
-The result will be displayed the way to conveniently compare 2 adjacent lines
+The result will be displayed the way to compare two adjacent lines conveniently.

 ### Example